nginx/nginx/ECH-build.md

   compiled out.

 - `src/http/modules/ngx_http_ssl_module.h` and
-  `src/http/modules/ngx_http_ssl_module.c` define the new `ssl_echkeydir`
+  `src/http/modules/ngx_http_ssl_module.c` define the new `ssl_echfile`
   directive and the variables that become visible to e.g. PHP code.

 - `ngx_ssl_load_echkeys()` in `src/event/ngx_event_openssl.c` loads ECH PEM files as
-  directed by the `ssl_echkeydir` directive, and enables shared-mode ECH decryption if some ECH keys are loaded.
-If `ssl_echkeydir` is set, but no keys are loaded, that results in an error and NGINX exits.
-Similarly, if `ssl_echkeydir` is set, but ECH support is not available, the server will exit.
+  directed by the `ssl_echfile` directive, and enables shared-mode ECH decryption if some ECH keys are loaded.
+If `ssl_echfile` is set, but no keys are loaded, that results in an error and NGINX exits.
+Similarly, if `ssl_echfile` is set, but ECH support is not available, the server will exit.
 (As BoringSSL doesn't directly support the ECH PEM file format used, `ngx_ssl_ech_boring_read_pem` does the work of OpenSSL's `OSSL_ECHSTORE_read_pem`.)